dbrisaro/dbrisaro.github.io/_teaching/2016-teaching-assistant-uba.md

 location: "Buenos Aires, Argentina"
 ---

-**Position:** Teaching Assistant (2016–2017)
-**Institution:** Department of Atmospheric and Oceanic Sciences, Faculty of Exact and Natural Sciences, University of Buenos Aires

 **Courses taught:**
 * **Atmospheric and Oceanic Dynamics** (2016–2017)
 * **General Circulation of the Ocean and Atmosphere** (2017)
 * **Theoretical Oceanography** (2016)